HadiDadkhah99/Navigation/README.md

 ### in onCreate Activity after initialization

-for attach BottomNavigationView to NavigationPro you must create class that extends BottomNavigation (like BVNavigation)
+To attach BottomNavigationView to NavigationPro you need to create a class that extends the BottomNavigation class (like BVNavigation)

 ```java
         //find bottomNavigation